CorentinTh/pld-comp/README.md

 * Multiple variable declaration and affectation (only integer)
 * Arithmetics

+The project is also using unit testing to prevent regressions.

 ## Team

 This is a group project made by :